Please provide your zip code to see plans in your area.

 But waivers are not allowed in the majority of scenarios that generate surprise balance billing, including emergency care, ancillary services (including anesthesiology, pathology, radiology, and neonatology), assistance surgeons, internists, and hospitalists, radiology and lab work, and situations in which there is no in-network provider available at the facility who can administer the necessary care.
 In other words, the waiver of rights form can only be used if the patient is genuinely being given the option to use an in-network provider and decides to use the out-of-network provider instead.

 For the most part, yes.
 The law is applicable to plan or policy years that start on or after January 1, 2022.
 Most health plans, including all plans sold in the ACA-compliant individual market and the majority of employer-sponsored plans, renew on January 1.
 For those plans, the new rules took effect January 1, 2022.
-But for a plan that doesn’t follow the calendar year, including some grandfathered health plans and some employer-sponsored health plans, the new rules take effect when their next plan year begins.
+But for a plan that doesn’t follow the calendar year, including some grandfathered health plans and some employer-sponsored health plans, the new rules took effect on whatever date in 2022 that their plan year began.

 There’s also a dispute resolution process for uninsured/self-pay consumers, which can be initiated if the actual bill exceeds the good faith estimate by more than $400.
 There’s a $25 fee for this service, but if the billing dispute is resolved in the consumer’s favor, the fee is paid by the medical provider instead.